AdguardTeam/KnowledgeBase/docs/guides/proxy-certificate.md

 1. Click the **Download** button.
 If the download doesn’t start, try another browser, for example Firefox.

 1. Transfer the downloaded **cert.cer** file to the Windows device whose traffic you want to route through AdGuard.
+You can use a USB cable, Bluetooth, or cloud services to do this.

 1. On that device, press **Win**, type `Manage computer certificates` and press **Enter**.